 l· lousing Program Progress?
 Continue/Modify/Delete - vide capital funds as needed to the LHA tal housing owned and managed by the redevelopment and unit expansion in the future.
-Timeframe: Ongoing; monthly coordination meetings with LHA Responsible Agency: Funding: Community & Economic Development Department General Fund, Affordable Housing Quantified Objectives: Fund, CDBG Increase promotion of the Section 8 program to the unity, property owners, and possible This program is ongoing.
+Timeframe: Ongoing; monthly coordination meetings with LHA Responsible Agency: Funding: Community & Economic Development Department General Fund, Affordable Housing Quantified Objectives: Fund, CDBG Increase promotion of the Section 8 program to the development community, property owners, and possible participants.
+This program is ongoing.
 Amend and continue.
 Provide information on LHA on City's website.
 Continue to advertise the program through the City's newsletter and brochures at the permit center and other public counters.
-Timeframe: Update information as needed or annually Responsible Agency: Community & Economic Development Department Funding: Quantified Objectives: General Fund n/a provide outreach to landlords about aim of increasing housing opportunities assistance.
+Timeframe: Update information as needed or annually Responsible Agency: Community & Economic Development Department Funding: Quantified Objectives: General Fund n/a Support partners that provide outreach to landlords about voucher programs with aim of increasing housing opportunities for recipients of rental assistance.
 This program is ongoing.
 In 2017, the City worked in coordination with the other Tri- Valley cities on a landlord outreach event.
 Amend and continue.
 Timeframe: Ongoing; annual workshops and quarterly coordination with other cities Responsible Agency: Community & Economic Development Department Funding: Quantified Objectives: General Fund Collaborate to hold one annual outreach event for landlords.

 Housing Program Progress?
-Continue/Modify/Delete Program 3.3.3 Homelessness Prevention and Intervention Program 3.3.3 Homelessness Prevention and Intervention Amend the Development Code to modify the definition transitional and supportive housing and update the use tab listing transitional and supportive housing as a residential subject to the same permit requirements as a residential use the same type in the same zone.Timeframe:At the time of Housing Element adoptionResponsible Agency:Community & Economic Development DepartmentFunding:General Fund Quantified Objectives: les, Housing Element adoption. use of Delete.
+Continue/Modify/Delete Program 3.3.3 Homelessness Prevention and Intervention on internet in the second s Amend the Development Code to modify the definition transitional and supportive housing and update the use tab listing transitional and supportive housing as a residential subject to the same permit requirements as a residential use the same type in the same zone.Timeframe:At the time of Housing Element adoptionResponsible Agency:Community & Economic Development DepartmentFunding:General Fund Quantified Objectives: les, Housing Element adoption. use of Delete.
 Continue to provide support (rental subsidies and c management) to emancipated youth through Proj Independence.
 Timeframe: Congoing; through annual Housing & Human Services Grant allocation process Responsible Agency: Community & Economic Development Department Funding: Quantified Objectives: Assistance to six individuals annually through the Project Independence program ect Scholarship and Project Independence Programs and to award one funding amount to Abode in Fiscal Year 2014-15 to implement both programs and phase them into a "Housing First" model.
 The City awarded Delete.